sal55/langs/Compilertest3.md

 ### Exe Size

 The size of the binary executable.
-The smallest is gcc-O3 with the unfeasibly low 0.93MB (max 93 bytes per function ignoring libs and exe overheads), probably the result of some culling.
-Otherwise they range from 6.6MB to 27MB.
+They range from 6.6MB to 40MB.
+There are some smaller ones: 0.9MB from gcc-O3, and 0.2MB from MSVC/O2, but they have most likely culled a lot of code.

 ### Installation Files/MB